Henri Dupuy de Lôme: The first ironclad battleship

 The French ironclad Solférino, of the Magenta class, the only two-decked broadside ironclad battleships ever built.

 Along with the introduction of steam-power, the use of iron armour was leading to another revolution in design at about the same time.
 Dupuy de Lôme applied his talents to this field as well, by showing the practicability of armouring the sides of a wooden-built ship.
-In 1857 he was appointed to the highest office in the Constructive Corps—Directeur du Matériel—and his design for the earliest seagoing ironclad, La Gloire, was approved in the same year.
+In 1857 he was appointed to the highest office in the Constructive Corps—Directeur du Matériel—and his design for the earliest seagoing ironclad, La Gloire, was approved the same year.
 La Gloire was built fairly quickly, and was followed by a construction program that delivered a total of five such ships by 1863.

 Among these new ironclads were the only two-decked broadside ironclad battleships ever built, also designed by Dupuy de Lôme - Magenta and Solferino.
 These ships were also the first to be equipped with a spur ram.

 In the design of La Gloire, Dupuy de Lôme followed the principle of utilising known forms and dimensions for existing successful designs, and only changing what was absolutely necessary.
-The La Gloire nearly reproduced Napoléon so far as under-water shape was concerned, but with one gun deck instead of two, and a completely protected battery.
+The La Gloire nearly reproduced Le Napoléon so far as under-water shape was concerned, but with one gun deck instead of two, and a completely protected battery.
 As long as he retained office, Dupuy de Lôme consistently adhered to this principle; but at the same time he showed himself ready to consider how best to meet the constantly growing demands for thicker armour, heavier guns, and higher speeds.
-It is important to note, however, especially during his early enthusiasm for ironclads, that only a small proportion of the ships added to the French Navy during his time in office were built of anything but wood.
+However, especially during his early enthusiasm for ironclads, that only a small proportion of the ships added to the French Navy during his time in office were built of anything but wood.

 Distinctions were showered upon him.
 He received the cross of the Legion of Honor in 1845, was made a commander in 1858, and grand officer in December 1863.
 In 1860 he was made a Councilor of State, and represented the French Admiralty in Parliament; in 1861, he was appointed "inspecteur général du matériel de la Marine" (general inspector for Navy equipment).
 In 1866 he was elected a member of the Academy of Sciences.
 At the beginning of the Franco-German War he was appointed a member of the committee of defence.
 From 1869 to 1875 he was a Deputy, and in 1877 he was elected a Senator for life.
 He was a member of the Academy of Sciences and of other distinguished scientific bodies.